miguel09406/oem-sample-product_requirements/README.md

 We designed the Editor tool as a simple configurator (standalone software or via HTML5).
 The philosophy is to pre-produce fixed GUI-Templates and then just assign the command pattern for that device.
 With that philosophy we can pre-define and explain to the client how to setup and integrate his system, the biggest challenge is to avoid variables.

-From our experience we learned that all systems are going back to 3 simple basics-Multi-room, Two-Channel and Multi-Channel – all system variations have the same roots of these known elements.
+From our experience we learned that all systems are going back to 3 simple basics - Multi-room, Two-Channel and Multi-Channel – all system variations have the same roots of these known elements.

 Hardware (EXT-LAST) Interface:
 ------------------------------

 The OEM-Partner's OEM-SAMP Linux Processor shall incorporate the XILA 3D2 processor board from Board Manufacturer.
-The LINUX Hardware will be evaluatetd by nomos system AG for its compiling abilities and purchased by OEM-Partner directly.
+The LINUX Hardware will be evaluated by nomos system AG for its compiling abilities and purchased by OEM-Partner directly.
 The enclosure will be purchased from OEM-Partner and may choose to design an enclosure for the board.

 Board Manufacturer XILA boards are small form factor system boards optimized for wireless routing and network security applications.